Weather of 2010: May 20–26: Asia

 The 2010 Indian heatwave was a period of extremely hot weather occurring during the summer of 2010 in India and much of South Asia.
 Said to be the harshest summer since 1800, the heat wave killed hundreds of people due to heat exhaustion and food poisoning.

 On May 24, 400 people held a protest in the 1,500-strong village of Altit over the lack of aid provision, following a visit to the settlement by Pakistan's Prime Minister.
-One protestor said he was sheltering in a Gilgit school building and that there were too few doctors in the camp.
+One protester said he was sheltering in a Gilgit school building and that there were too few doctors in the camp.
 The only reliable means of transport in the disaster zone was by Army helicopter.
 About 32 villages in the Hunza–Nagar District were said by the local administration to be flooded.
 The flooding lake was formed after a 2.5 m deep landslide in January.

 The hottest temperature ever recorded in Asia was reached in Mohenjo-daro, Sindh, Pakistan at 53.7 C, on May 26, and multiple cities in Pakistan saw temperatures above 43 C. The previous record for Pakistan, and for all of Asia, was reached at 52.7 C in Sindh Province on June 12, 1919.
 By May 27, after temperatures higher than 45 C hit areas across the country, at least 18 people died in Pakistan from the heat.